 Cost of Ownership

-Efficiency technologies such as the new freewheeling mode, in which the R8 coasts with the engine decoupled, have boosted fuel efficiency by 10% compared with the previous R8 Spyder.
-This MK2 model is capable of returning up to 24.1mpg, corresponding to 277g/km of CO2.
-With the 'plus' model, the figures are 20.6mpg and 312g/km for the alternative 4WD quattro version.
+Efficiency technologies such as the freewheeling mode, in which the R8 coasts with the engine decoupled, have helped with fuel efficiency - but don't expect too much.
+Official figures suggest that up to 20.9mpg on the combined cycle and up to 307g/km of CO2 is possible from a V10 RWD model; the figures are 20.6mpg and 312g/km for the alternative 4WD quattro version.
 If you were to regularly replicate these kinds of readings, you probably shouldn't have bought this car in the first place.
 The returns you do get are aided by the 5.2-litre FSI engine's clever 'COD' 'Cylinder on Demand' technology.
 When one of the four upper gears is engaged, this shuts down the cylinders on either the left or the right bank of the engine.
 Which means that at low speeds when you're driving off-throttle, you'll probably be at the wheel of a V5 rather than a V10 R8.

 What else?
 Well, you'll be able to get your R8 serviced at any Audi dealership and there's a choice of fixed or flexible pre-paid plans, depending on whether you cover more or less than 10,000 miles a year.
 We're slightly disappointed by the three year 60,000 warranty though, particularly given that the mechanically-identical (and supposedly more temperamental) Lamborghini Huracan comes with a four year unlimited mileage package.
 The three year deal you get with equivalent McLaren and Porsche models is also unlimited mileage too.
 On to residuals.
 With only around 30 cars each day being hand-built at Audi's Neckarsulm factory, there's enough rarity value about this R8 to keep residuals buoyant.